22arw/megaphone/app/routes/api/api.md

 #### POST `/api/organization/createOrgManager`

-|> Creates another org manager for the user's org that they own.
+|> Creates an org manager for the orgId provided.
+If the email supplied does not belong to any current user, then a user will be created and an email will be sent to them with their login credentials.

 Expects: